85 Foods That Start With IThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 These are dried blocks of pre-cooked noodles that come with flavoring/seasoning powder.
 The nutrition facts vary between different brands and flavorings, but most commonly, they are high in carbohydrates, fats, and sodium; but low on fiber, protein, and calories.

-Once in a while, instant noodles are fine to have, but if consumed every day, they might have an adverse effect on your health.
+Once in a while, these dishes that start with i are fine to have, but if consumed every day, they might have an adverse effect on your health.

 One benefit to instant noodles is how versatile they are.
 You can make a fancy dish with it by adding pan-fried meats and/or vegetables or have it the good old-fashioned way with lots of broth.